PMunch/data.vm/INSTRUCTIONS.md

-Seven bits total, fits in a single byte using variable length encoding First bit, advance register 1=yes, 0=no.
+Seven bits total, fits in a single byte using variable length encoding First bit, advance register 1=yes, 0=no (Maybe move this into the register number instead?
+Lowers the amount of available registers to 64, but means that registers can be individually advanced or not and handling for the procedure register doesn't have to be special)
 Three bits, instruction type
 Three bits, instruction subtype
 Arguments are listed alphabetically, A, B, C, etc.